milaandahiya/Omniverse-Research/README.md

 The `tools` directory contains standalone Python scripts for creating a RGBD images, and subsequently point clouds, from the sensor data generated.
 More info in the `tools` Readme.

 The recommended driver versions / hardware for Omniverse can be found [here](https://docs.omniverse.nvidia.com/platform/latest/common/technical-requirements.html).
+I recommend you install the recommended nvidia driver version on Ubuntu via the "Software & Updates" - "Additional Drivers" settings, by selecting the matching major version (currently 525 on Linux).